WHO WE ARE

 We believe that the local scale is a key component of a bottom-up strategy to build and strengthen power in opposition to the neoliberal onset, which promotes nationalism, precarisation of life, and antidemocratic ways of wielding power.

 Since the emergence of the Spanish “Cities of Change” in 2015, there has been a renewed interest globally in the potential of local politics to achieve broad social and political transformations under the name of “municipalism”.
-A new wave of politicians and policies that have tackled global pressing issues: social inequalities in the access to essential means of social reproduction, the impacts of the Climate Crisis, and the emergence of Far-Right nationalism.
-More importantly, this municipalist wave represents a promising way of building political power from the ground-up to challenge how the institutions are managed and experimenting with radical forms of democratisation and feministisation of the way institutional politics work.
+All across Europe – especially in Spain, France, Italy, Croatia and Serbia, but not only – a new wave of politicians and policies are addressing global pressing issues such as social inequalities in access to essential means of social reproduction, the effects of the Climate Crisis, and the emergence of Far-Right nationalism.
+More importantly, the municipalist wave represents a promising way of building political power from the ground up by challenging how institutions are managed and experimenting with radical forms of democratisation and feministisation of the way institutional politics work.

-These municipalist dynamics have been particularly strong in the European continent.
-Several international gatherings and summits organised in the past years – including international and local Fearless Cities events in Barcelona, Warsaw, Naples and Belgrade, or The Future is Public confrence in Amsterdam – have nourished an informal network of organisations, projects and individuals interested in supporting the municipalist hypothesis.
-During the summit in Belgrade in June 2019, some of the more active actors of this loose network developed the European Municipalist Network project as a collective strategy to strengthen this emerging ecosystem.
+These municipalist dynamics have been especially powerful on the European continent.
+Several international gatherings and summits held in recent years – such as international and local Fearless Cities events in Barcelona, Warsaw, Naples, and Belgrade, as well as The Future is Public conference in Amsterdam – have fostered an informal network of organisations, projects, and individuals interested in supporting the municipalist hypothesis.
+During one of these summits in June 2019 in Belgrade, some of the more active participants in this loose network developed the European Municipalist Network project as a collective strategy to strengthen this emerging ecosystem.

 The principles that guide our work are: radical democracy, transparency, inter- and eco-dependence, commons, feministization of politics, solidarity, care, respect, autonomy, inclusivity, diversity, collaboration, and continuous learning.